neemzy/greed/README.md

 ## Responsive

-With a grid system being that adaptable, it was pretty hard to define fixed breakpoints, so I did not.
+With a grid system this flexible, it was pretty hard to define fixed breakpoints, so I did not.
 It's up to you to decide what to do about it, with rules such as :

 ```LESS
 @media query screen and (min-width: 9001px) { // OVER NINE THOUSAND